Reallia/Reallia/README.md

 - 👋 Hi, I’m @Reallia
-- 👀 I’m interested in Java, C#, HTML, SQL
+- 👀 I’m interested in Java, C#, HTML, SQL, Java, JavaScript.
 - 🌱 I’m currently learning C#
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...